richardgaywood/paydata.org/content/sprawlrunners/magic/astral_space.md

 Note that - given how fast astral travel is - the back-and-forth of astral combat can easily cover an area hundreds of meters across.

-## Powers in Astral space
+## Powers in astral space

-Spells can be used between targets on the Astral plane as usual, but an astrally projecting mage cannot cast spells at auras that exist on the physical plane.
-However, dual-natured beings (like some magical critters or an astrally perceiving Awakened) can be targeted for spells.
+A spell, by definition, is the channelling of mana from the astral plane to the physical one; therefore spells cannot be used when caster, target, or both are on the astral plane.
+Astral beings who wish to get rid of others must use astral combat as above.